lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 **1.5.**  Exclude the objects moving on unbound orbits.
-Note that a small fraction of the objects - roughly one in a thousand - have derived eccentricities > 1 meaning those are not bound to the Solar System.
+Note that a small fraction of the objects - roughly one in a thousand - have derived eccentricities > 1, which means they are not bound to the Solar System.
 Those objects can be excluded from further analysis by entering ``< 1`` in the box underneath the table heading ``e``, and hitting "enter."
 This will result in a slightly modified display as below.